UltraMessaging/um_lat/README.md

 This evenly spaces the messages, even at high message rates.
 It also consumes 100% of the CPU that it is running on.

-The context thread is also configured to do busy looping via the configuration option:
+The receive thread can be configured to do busy looping via the command-line option "-s f", which tells the tool to add the configuration option:
 ````
 <option name="file_descriptor_management_behavior" default-value="busy_wait"/>
 ````